 Anime To Watch While Quarantined

-By Elizabeth Gibson for The J-Pop Exchange
+By Elizabeth Webb for The J-Pop Exchange

 COVID-19 has sparked a global pandemic which has closed many schools and businesses, cancelled events, and encouraged people to stay indoors as much as possible.
 Millions of people around the globe are facing extraordinary and unparallelled circumstances because of this, and having to stay indoors brings its own challenges.
 With so many people now staying home to contain the spread of the virus, people are now eager and ready to discover new media to binge during their quarantines.